Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/08-dsp-library/README.md

 ![Vitis Analyzer Graph](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Graph.png)

 Selecting **Array** on the navigation bar shows the physical implementation of the design on the AI Engine array.
 Here you can see the PLIO interfaces in pink, the AI Engine tile that implements the kernel in blue, and the ping-pong buffers in purple.
-Note the kernel is located in tile (18,0), which was specified in `fir_filter.h`.
+Note the kernel is located in tile (18,0), which was specified in `fir_graph.h`.
 Clicking on the components on the diagram takes you to the appropriate tab below, which provides a description of the element.
 Conversely, you can select the various element tabs (Kernels / I/O / Buffers / Ports / Nets / Tiles / Interface Channels) and click on a component to see where it is located on the array.

 ![Vitis Analyzer Array](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Array.png)